0xNadr/0xNadr/README.md

 🌱 &nbsp;I'm on track for learning more about Data Science and Blockchain.\
 ✍️ &nbsp;In my free time, I pursue photography and trading cryptocurrencies as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me if you are looking to collaborate on anything.\
-✉️ &nbsp;You can shoot me an email at hello@naderbennour.com!
+✉️ &nbsp;You can shoot me an email at hello@nader.fyi!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [CV](https://nader.fyi) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/naderbennour/naderbennour/master/helpers/Night-Coding.gif" align="right"/>